alfr1903/Minesweeper/README_setup.md

 - If you choose a different IDE than IntelliJ - install Gradle
 - JUnit 5 - the testing library we will use

-Optional:
-- Git - version control system, to clone the repo we have prepared for you

 ## Steps

 ### 1. Install Java